stijnimaging/UTAP_WP1/README.md

 A connection with the imaging server is required.

-Work in progress
+$Work in progress
-# NEEDED: a mask per hemisphere!
+NEEDED: a mask per hemisphere!

-# NEEDED: a mask per hemisphere for each ROI
+NEEDED: a mask per hemisphere for each ROI
 List of ROI's:
 - red nucleus (RN)
 - ventral pallidum (VP)